OregonSmashUltimate/OregonSmashUltimate.github.io/README.md

 ## License

-This work is licensed under a Creative Commons Attribution 4.0 International License.
+This work is licensed under "[The MIT License](https://opensource.org/licenses/MIT)".
 Please see the file 'LICENSE' in this distribution for license terms.

 ## Credit